Authored by the expert who managed and guided the team behind the Serbia Property Pack

 Sources: City Expert Serbia, Balkan Green Energy News

-7) Residential properties over 50 years old in Serbia are dropping to 40% as new developments rise
+5) By 2025, homes over 50 years old in Serbia are expected to drop to 40% due to new developments

 By 2025, the percentage of residential properties in Serbia that are over 50 years old is expected to drop to 40%.